EdwinWenink/archive_fever/content/author/joran-welling.md

 </style>
 </head>

-Info about Joran goes here!
+[Joran](https://www.joranwelling.nl/) makes theater, and is currently a Java programmer trainee.

-In the meantime, this cute goat is a welcome gift from Edwin:
+This cute goat is a welcome gift from Edwin:

 <pre>
             _))